 So if you have a Shiba Inu, you can expect them to take you around the park again and again as you take them out for a walk.

 It’s an excellent workout for you, but they do need it as well.

 What About Shiba Inu Intelligence?

-One of the reasons why Shiba Inu might be good with cats is the fact that this breed is very intelligent.
+One of the reasons why Shiba Inu might be good with cats is that this breed is very intelligent.

 Granted, it’s dignified and proud too, but at the same time, you will rarely find impressive and uniquely intelligent situations when it comes to pets like this.

-So it does make a lot of sense to have a dog that understands cats and which plays well with them.
+So it makes a lot of sense to have a dog that understands cats and plays well with them.

 Even if it’s somewhat rare to see something like this, it’s a unique situation for sure and something that you will want to check out and explore again and again.